F1 Monza: “The Pista Magica”

 Because Ferrari sees the Monza Speedway as one of the two home circuits, the crowd are one of the most passionate fans in the world.
 Ferrari red is the color which is seen the most during the Grand Prix weekend.
 Work began on the track in 1922 and was completed less than six months later.
 After Brooklands and Indianapolis – and with a total track length of 10 kilometers – the Monza Speedway became the third permanent race track in existence.

-Monza F1 Grand Prix, which has been taking place on the Monza speedway since 1921, is now in its 85th edition.
-The Monza Speedway, the largest Italian racing complex and one of the largest in the world, is set in the large Parco di Villa Reale.
+Monza F1 Grand Prix, has been taking place on the Monza Speedway since 1921.
+As the largest Italian racing complex and one of the largest in the world, the Monza Speedway is set in the large Parco di Villa Reale.
 The park, almost 700 hectares, it the largest walled park in Europe and is more than 200 years old!
 In addition to the speedway, the park contains many other sports facilities such as an Olympic swimming pool, polo club and the Milan Golf Club, with a 27-hole course!

 The Monza Speedway includes three tracks: the Gran Premio track, 5,793meters; the Junior track, which can be lit for night races, is 2,405meters; and a speed track with raised curves for setting records and technical testing, of 4,250 meters.
 The Gran Premio track is one of the fastest on the Formula 1 scene.